 Women entering menopause often have no idea what changes to expect in their body, meaning typical symptoms can be scary.
 However, they can also be caused by issues other than menopause.
 Because menopause changes lots of things in a woman’s body, it’s not uncommon for doctors to misdiagnose more serious conditions as symptoms of menopause.
 Here are some of the issues that are often mistaken for menopause.

-Have you been injured as a result of medical malpractice?
-Every Indiana medical malpractice lawyer at Christie Farrell Lee & Bell has the experience and can help you explore your options.
+Are you in need of a menopause misdiagnosis lawyer?
+Every Indianapolis medical malpractice lawyer at Christie Farrell Lee & Bell has the experience and can help you explore your options.

 1. Ovarian Cancer